wfscans/vrcUtil/README.md

 Written for python3.6 will prob work with future versions.
 Won't work with past version due to f-strings if I recall.

 I assume most sane Windows users who might want to use this might not have python installed.
-So builds are automatically provided by github cli - https://github.com/wfscans/vrcutil/releases/
+So builds are built and provided to you in the form of EXE files - https://github.com/wfscans/vrcutil/releases/

 # [How to use console apps](https://github.com/wfscans/vrcUtil/wiki)